Back to blog

 9 min read

-Your freelance portfolio has one job: turn visitors into clients.
+Your freelance portfolio website has one job: turn visitors into clients.

-Unlike employee portfolios (which get you hired once), freelance portfolios need to sell continuously.
+Unlike employee portfolios (which get you hired once), a freelancer's professional website needs to sell continuously.
 Every element should answer the client's question: "Can this person solve my problem?"

 1. Clear Value Proposition (Above the Fold)